librato/python-librato/README.md

   api = librato.connect(user, token)
 ```

-When creating your connection you may choose to provide a sanitization function
+When creating your connection you may choose to provide a sanitization function.
 This will be applied to any metric name you pass in.
 For example we provide a
 sanitization function that will ensure your metrics are legal librato names.
 This can be set as such